 Early re-operation to control bleeding in the neck is approximately 1%.

 Hospital stay after thyroid surgery is short.
 After lobectomy, most patients are discharged within 24 hours; after total thyroidectomy, most require only 1-3 days in hospital.
-Following discharge home, only around 2% require re-admission for reasons related to their surgery.
+Following discharge home, less than 2% require re-admission for reasons related to their surgery.*

-Levels of missing data on the main outcome measures are marginally better than in 2014, at 11.4% on average.
+Levels of missing data on the main outcome measures continue to improve this year at 8.4% on average.

 The BAETS Audit